-Failure to follow this warning could result in personal injury or death and/or property damage.
+Failure to follow this warning could result in personal injury, death or property damage.

 Wear safety glasses and gloves when handling refrigerants.
-Keep torches and other ignition sources away from refrigerants and oils.
+Keep torches and other ignition sources away from refrigerant and oils.

 The scroll compressor pumps refrigerant throughout the system by the interaction of a stationary and an orbiting scroll.
 The scroll compressor has no dynamic suction or discharge valves, and it is more tolerant of stresses caused by debris, liquid slugging, and flooded starts.
-The compressor is equipped with a noise reducing shutdown device and an internal pressure relief port.
+The compressor is equipped with an internal pressure relief port.
 The pressure relief port is a safety device, designed to protect against extreme high pressure.
-The relief port has an operating range between 550 (26.3 kPa) and 625 (29.9 kPa) psi differential pressure.
+The relief port has an operating range between 550 and 625 psi differential pressure.